FEMALE URINARY INCONTINENCE

 Pelvic floor muscles are responsible to keep the bladder in place.
 In case they weaken, the bladder is pushed towards the vagina, pushing the bottom of the pelvis together.
 This can loosen up the muscles around the urethra that prevents urine leaks.
 As a result, you might experience a urine leak in case of stressful activities.

-When stress and urge incontinence are combined a cause.
+- Mixed: When stress and urge incontinence have combined a cause.

 The diagnosis starts with a background check to get hold of your pattern of voiding and urine leakage.
 The doctor would also ask questions about straining and discomfort, use of drugs, recent surgery, and illness to get a better idea.